 Not Taking Any Tours

 I’m a steadfast DIY, make your own adventure type of traveler.
 I don’t go on organized tours very often at all.
 I think it was my third month in Colombia before I did one.
 But I realize that is a mistake.
 You can avoid some of those unexpected adventures by being open to organized activities, and it is also like a shortcut for your insight and understanding about this complex and incredible country.

 There are lots of things to explore in Colombia, but you limit yourself if you refuse to jump on the occasionally organized activity as I did.
 Get Your Guide is my favorite way to book on the ground tours and activities, so be sure to check them out!

 Need Help Planning a Trip to Colombia?

 If you need help planning a trip to Colombia and would appreciate getting a local Colombian to help organize your time, maximize your experiences, recommend some hidden gems, and ensure that you have a fun and unforgettable trip, then check out the folks at ViaHero for a totally unique and personally customized trip plan and itinerary that is specifically tailored for you and your interests.

-Desk to Dirtbag readers can get an exclusive 5% discount to help for planning a trip to Colombia.
+Desk to Dirtbag readers can get an exclusive 5% discount to help with planning a trip to Colombia.